 My daughter has learned to speak Singlish simply by observing and hearing us speak, and it is now part of her heritage and identity too.

 9. Our world-class education

 There is no doubt about it – we have one of the best education systems in the world.
 Singapore has been ranked no. 1 in the global school rankings published by OECD.

 School facilities are superb and easily better than many public schools in developed countries like the US.
 Our teachers are highly trained and passionate.
-While it’s true that the local education system has its flaws such as high pressure cooker environment, high stakes exams at young age, restrain on creativity, the reality is there isn’t a perfect education system in the world.
+While it’s true that the local education system has its flaws such as high-pressure cooker environment, high stakes exams at a young age, restrain on creativity, the reality is there isn’t a perfect education system in the world.